 and break every yoke?"

 The disciples often did not fast at the usual times specified by the Jewish faith.
-(This was so very different from the Pharisees and the followers of John the Baptist, who would fast regularly.)
-This was not done to make a point about fasting, but a point about Jesus, since Jesus' coming was God's response to the pleas of all those who had been fasting in repentance and for God to rescue them.
+(This was very different from the Pharisees and the followers of John the Baptist, who would fast at the appointed times.)
+They didn't do that to make a point about forgoing food.
+They were making a point about Jesus.
+Jesus' coming was God's response to the pleas of all those who fasted in repentance, or for God to rescue them.
 Jesus spoke little of fasting, and when he did, it was about the right spirit to fast in.
 Jesus spoke more often about feasting, comparing the Kingdom of God to a banquet.
-This was foreshadowed by Zechariah, who prophesied that one day the solemn fast days of the Jewish faith would become "cheerful feasts".
+Zechariah foreshadowed this by prophesying that one day the solemn Jewish fast days would become "cheerful feasts".
 Not that Jesus was against fasting.
-He himself fasted and faced the temptation to use His power to get food to break His fast.
-He spoke of the role of fasting and prayer in healing and in casting out evil spirits.
+He himself fasted and faced the temptation to use His power to make food to break His fast and resolve His hunger.
+He also spoke of the role of fasting and prayer in healing and in casting out evil spirits.

 The early church expected those who fast to give away what they would have eaten, either in money-value or in food, to those in need.
 (Shepherd of Hermas 3.5.3; Augustine's Sermon 208).
 Origen (Homilies on Leviticus, 10) even praised those who fasted in order to give to the poor.

 "Is not the neglect of this plain duty (I mean fasting, ranked by our Lord with almsgiving and prayer) one general occasion of deadness among Christians?"

 --- John Wesley, *The Journal of John Wesley*